Tea in Turkey: Domestic production

-Since the mid-20th century most of the tea produced in Turkey has been Rize tea, a terroir from Rize Province on the Eastern Black Sea coast.
+Since the mid-20th century, most of the tea produced in Turkey has been Rize tea, a terroir from Rize Province on the Eastern Black Sea coast.
 Rize has a mild climate with high precipitation and fertile soil.

-In 2019 Turkey produced 1.45 million tonnes of tea (4% of the world's tea), and was one of the largest tea markets in the world, with 1.26 million tonnes being consumed in Turkey, and the rest being exported.
+In 2019, Turkey produced 1.45 million tonnes of tea (4% of the world's tea), and was one of the largest tea markets in the world, with 1.26 million tonnes consumed in Turkey and the rest exported.
 Turks drink the most tea per person at 3.16 kg each a year, or almost four glasses a day.
-Turkey has high import tariffs on tea, roughly 145%, which helps maintain the domestic market for locally produced teas.
+Turkey has high import tariffs on tea, roughly 145%, which help maintain the domestic market for locally produced teas.

-However by 2023 production had fallen to just over 500 thousand tonnes, due to high temperatures and irregular rainfall.
+However, by 2023, production had fallen to just over 500,000 tonnes due to high temperatures and irregular rainfall.